 Sarah Irving-Stonebraker is a Senior Lecturer (with tenure) in Modern European History at Western Sydney University in Australia (1).
-Stonebraker’s first book, Natural Science and the Origins of the British Empire, was awarded The Royal Society of Literature and Jerwood Foundation Award for Non-fiction.
-Her book provides an academic treatment on England’s colonial empire and how it became tied to the Protestant redemptive project of restoring humanity’s original dominion over nature.
-Her book has been dubbed “a masterfully written history of the construction of the British Empire,” as per one of the judges of the Jerwood Award.
+Stonebraker’s first book Natural Science and the Origins of the British Empire (2008) was awarded The Royal Society of Literature and Jerwood Foundation Award for Non-fiction.
+The book offers an academic treatment of England’s colonial empire and how it became tied to the Protestant redemptive project of restoring humanity’s original dominion over nature.
 Before joining the University of Western Sydney, Stonebraker was a Junior Research Fellow at Wolfson College, Oxford University, and then Assistant Professor at Florida State University.

-Her initial skepticism of religion was quite at home during her childhood; she grew up in “a loving, secular home, and arrived at Sydney University as a critic of “religion.””
-Though she came to see the problems of grounding human value on atheism much later, she felt that she did not need to have religious faith, or belief in God, to be able to ground her identity or values.
-Also, at the tender age of eight, she knew that she wanted to be a historian, and study history at Cambridge (2).
+It was at the tender age of eight that Stonebraker knew that she wanted to become a historian and study history at Cambridge (2).
+Stonebraker’s skepticism of religion was likely engendered by childhood upbringing.
+She grew up in “a loving, secular home” and later “arrived at Sydney University as a critic of “religion.””
+At the time she felt she did not need to have religious faith, or belief in God, to be able to ground her identity or values.

-She then, more by chance than anything else, wondered into the theology section at her library, “I noticed that my usual desk in the college library was in front of the Theology section,” and with an “awkward but humble reluctance” she ventured forth, finding a book of sermons by philosopher and theologian Paul Tillich.
-“As I read,” she says, “I was struck at how intellectually compelling, complex, and profound the gospel was.”
-This was a good start, but although she was at least attracted to the ideas and views presented by Tillich she still wasn’t convinced.
+Stonebraker one day wandered into the theology section at her library, “I noticed that my usual desk in the college library was in front of the Theology section,” and with an “awkward but humble reluctance” she ventured forth, finding a book of sermons by philosopher and theologian Paul Tillich.
+“As I read,” she explains, “I was struck at how intellectually compelling, complex, and profound the gospel was.”
+This was the start but being attracted to the ideas and views presented of a single person does not necessarily make one convinced.

-Then a couple of months later she was invited to a dinner for the International Society for the Study of Science and Religion.
-There she found herself sitting next to Andrew Briggs, a Professor of Nanomaterials and a Christian.
-During that dinner, Briggs asked her whether she believed in God.
-Stonebraker remembered fumbling in response, and noticing her confusion, Briggs asked, “Do you really want to sit on the fence forever?”
+Several months later Stonebraker was invited to a dinner for the International Society for the Study of Science and Religion.
+She found herself sitting next to Andrew Briggs, a Professor of Nanomaterials as well as a Christian.
+During the dinner, Briggs asked Stonebraker if she believes in God.
+Stonebraker fumbled in response.
+But noticing her confusion, Briggs asked, “Do you really want to sit on the fence forever?”
 It was that question, explains Stonebraker, that “made me realise that if issues about human value and ethics mattered to me, the response that perhaps there was a God, or perhaps there wasn’t, was unsatisfactory.”

 “Just as radical, I realized, was the new creation which Christ began to initiate.
 This turned on its head the sentimental caricature of ‘heaven’ I’d once held as an atheist.
 I learned that Jesus’ resurrection initiated the kingdom of God, which will “bring good news to the poor, release the captives, restore sight to the blind, free the oppressed.”
 (Luke 4:18) To live as a Christian is a call to be part of this new, radical, creation.
 I am not passively awaiting a place in the clouds.
 I am redeemed by Christ, so now I have work to do.
 With God’s grace, I’ve been elected to serve – in whatever way God sees fit – to build for His Kingdom.
 We have a sure hope that God is transforming this broken, unjust world, into Christ’s Kingdom, the New Creation.”